 Yuchai expects that environmental standards and their enforcement in China will, as in many other countries, become more stringent over time, especially as technical advances make achievement of higher standards feasible.
-In an effort to combat increasing air pollution, the National V emission standards for natural gas engines were implemented throughout China on January 1, 2013.
-On January 18, 2016, the Ministry of Industry and Information Technology and the Ministry of Environmental Protection required that all light petrol vehicles, light diesel buses, and heavy diesel vehicles (for the purposes of public transportation, environmental sanitation and postal services) must comply with National V emission standards from January 1, 2017.
-All heavy diesel vehicles and all light diesel vehicles nationwide are required to comply with National V emission standards from July 1, 2017 and January 1, 2018, respectively.
-In December 2016, the Ministry of Environmental Protection announced that all light-duty gasoline- and diesel-powered vehicles must comply with National VI(a) emission standards from July 1, 2020 and National VI(b) emission standards from July 1, 2023.
-In February 2019, the Ministry of Ecology and Environment announced that any off-road machinery that does not comply with Tier-4 emission standards is prohibited for production, import and selling in China from December 1, 2020, subject to changes in the official implementation schedule.
+On January 18, 2016, the MIIT and the Ministry of Environmental Protection required that all light petrol vehicles, light diesel buses, and heavy diesel vehicles (for the purposes of public transportation, environmental sanitation and postal services) must comply with National V emission standards from January 1, 2017.
+All heavy diesel vehicles and all light diesel vehicles nationwide were required to comply with National V emission standards from July 1, 2017 and January 1, 2018, respectively.
+In June 2018, the MEE announced that all diesel powered heavy-duty vehicles must comply with the National VI emission standards in different phases: (a) Natural gas engines driven heavy-duty vehicles are required to comply with the National VI(a) emission standards from July 1, 2019, and the National VI(b) emission standards from July 1, 2021; (b) Diesel engine driven municipal vehicles are required to comply with the National VI(a) emission standards from July 1, 2021; and (c) All diesel driven heavy-duty vehicles are required to comply with the National VI(b) emission standards from July 1, 2023.
+In February 2019, the MEE issue a draft consultation paper seeking industry feedback on the proposed policy that any off-road machinery that does not comply with the Tier-4 emission standards is prohibited for production, import and selling in China from December 1, 2020, subject to final review of the official implementation schedule.

 We are subject to Chinese national and local environmental protection regulations which currently impose fees for the discharge of waste substances, require the payment of fines for pollution, and provide for the closure by the Chinese government of any facility that fails to comply with orders requiring us to cease or improve upon certain activities causing environmental damage.
 Due to the nature of our business, we produce certain amounts of waste water, gas, and solid waste materials during the course of our production.
+Yuchai has set up a sewage disposal system that meets national environmental discharge standards to process polluted water generated during production.
+In accordance with applicable regulations, sewage processing data and results of sewage treatment will be uploaded in real time to an online platform operated by the Ecology and Environment Department of the Guangxi Zhuang Autonomous Region.
+Polluted water will only be discharged upon confirmation that it meets the national standards.
+Yuchai delivers solid waste products to qualified third-party waste disposal sites to dispose and makes payments in respect thereof.
+For those recyclable waste such as foundry sand, third-party disposal sites with qualification would be engaged for recycling treatment to reduce waste of resources.
+In addition, Yuchai has also built treatment and filter systems for dust, fumes, panting and noise, respectively, to reduce the pollution resulting from Yuchai's production.
 We believe our environmental protection facilities and systems are adequate for us to comply with the existing national, provincial and local environmental protection regulations.
 However, Chinese national, provincial or local authorities may impose additional or more stringent regulations which would require additional expenditure on environmental matters or changes in our processes or systems.
 See "Item 3.
 Key Information - Risk Factors - Risks relating to our company and our business - We may be adversely affected by environmental regulations."